Hannoob/ROPvsSolid/README.md

         |> ``that is all``
 ```

-When I saw this, my mind was blown, by giving our dependencies nice names, we where able to define the behaviour of our dependencies using words, and then giving our asserts nice names, we can describe the expected behavior in words.
+When I saw this, my mind was blown, by giving our dependencies nice names, we were able to define the behavior of our dependencies using words, and then giving our asserts nice names, we can describe the expected behavior in words.
 This looks a lot like many of the tests written using BDD frameworks, but this does not use any fancy frameworks.
 Just standard F# is used to achieve these readable re-usable tests.
 I also believe that this is just the tip of the iceberg, our re-usable asserts could also accept additional parameters as input making it more re-usable.
-Finally, coming back to one of our assumptions; "we assume that if tests are brittle or difficult to write, they will not be written or maintained, causing bad code".
+Finally, coming back to one of our assumptions; "we assume that if tests are brittle or difficult to write, they will not be written or maintained, resulting in bad code".
 Because of the high readability and re-usability of these test components, it is super easy to write and maintain.
 This, in my opinion, would lead to better code in the long term.